Xcar17/Xcar17.github.io/project2.md

 ![screenshot](/HCI Movie/seats.JPG)
 Fig 6.
 Selecting Seats Screen

-Once the user has selected their seating arrangement they are asked to review their transaction (See Figure 7).
+Once the user has selected their seating arrangement, they are asked to review their transaction (See Figure 7).
 This screen displays all the selections and the total cost of the transaction.
 Users can also change their prior selections by pressing the edit buttons on the right of the screen (See Figure 7).
-After confirming the transaction the user must select their preffered payment method and enter payment information that is valid.
+After confirming the transaction, the user must select their preferred payment method and enter payment information that is valid.
 (See Figures 8-9).
-Once the payment information has been accepted a reciept will be printed to the screen (See Figure 10).
+Once the payment information has been accepted a receipt will be printed to the screen (See Figure 10).
 In order to continue the user must confirm that they have reviewed the receipt.
-Finally, the users tickets will be printed to the screen (See Figues 11).
+Finally, the user's tickets will be printed to the screen (See Figues 11).
 Once the user has confirmed that they received the tickets, they can press the continue button and the transaction will be finalized.

 ![screenshot](/HCI Movie/review.JPG)
 Fig 7.
 Transaction Review Screen